penghat/Anatomy-Arcade/README.md

 The user can answer questions or read facts about the immune system without actually playing the game by accessing the appropriate categories from the main menu.

+To play this game, compile AnatomyArcade.java and run AnatomyAracade.

 Sample gameplay:
 ![Gameplay](https://github.com/penghat/Anatomy-Arcade/blob/master/game-play.gif)